phpMussel/phpMussel/_docs/readme.en.md

 /vault/switch.dat                          | Controls and sets certain variables.
 /vault/template.html                       | Template file; Template for HTML output produced by phpMussel for its blocked file upload message (the message seen by the uploader).
 /vault/template_custom.html                | Template file; Template for HTML output produced by phpMussel for its blocked file upload message (the message seen by the uploader).
 /vault/update.dat                          | File containing version information for both the phpMussel script and the phpMussel signatures.
-If you ever want to automatically update phpMussel or want to update phpMusel via your browser, this file is essential.
+If you ever want to automatically update phpMussel or want to update phpMussel via your browser, this file is essential.
 /vault/update.inc                          | Update Script; Required for automatic updates and for updating phpMussel via your browser, but not required otherwise.
 /vault/whitelist_clamav.cvd                | File specific whitelist.
 /vault/whitelist_custom.cvd                | File specific whitelist.